adolfo-html/webThing/README.md

 - Make something cool

 Another thing...
 I know it's weird, but I really want to be able to complete giant programming projects by myself.
 ESPECIALLY websites, because it's "basic", but challenging if you want to put effort into it, I think.
 Anyway, you're probably thinking "why would you make all these repositories public if you're not gonna collab with people".
 Well that's because I have goals for myself.
 Is it wrong to want to be a person with expertise you can show?
 It's less about flexing and more about proving to myself that I can do it.
 So there's a little bit about me.

+# Finally

+Ok, turns out you need to authenticate BOTH user.name and user.email in the terminal.
+So now I can click the little check mark!
+Yay!
+Chipi Chipi Chapa Chapa